Located between the provinces of Ontario and Saskatchewan, the province of Manitoba is in many ways the gateway to western Canada.

 One particular initiative for immigration to Manitoba is the Morden Community Driven Immigration Initiative.
 This rural town, situated 112 km southwest of Winnipeg, is actively looking for new immigrants in certain occupations.
 Immigration to Morden is conducted through the MPNP.

-Learn more about Manitoba.
+Learn more about eligibility requirements for immigration to Morden, Manitoba.

 The new International Education Stream (IES) is designed to provide Manitoba graduates who meet the needs of industry with faster pathways to permanent residence.
 The stream has three pathways: Career Employment Pathway, Graduate Internship Pathway, and the Student Entrepreneur Pathway.

 Learn about the eligibility requirements of the International Education Stream.

 To learn more about eligibility requirements for all immigration streams under the Manitoba Nominee Program, click here.